Frequently asked questions

 What is Vision Research Foundation’s mission statement?

-Our purpose is to transform the lives by supporting bold, cross-sectoral vision research that disrupts current paradigms, improves human health and empowers under-served communities.
+Our purpose is to transform lives by supporting bold, cross-sectoral vision research that disrupts current paradigms, improves human health and empowers under-served communities.

 What makes Vision Research Foundation different?